Events, Food, Hotel, James St

 Golf and holidays go together like gin and tonic – fun and refreshing all in one.
 You’ll be surprised that despite our urban location only 10 minutes from the CBD, that there is a golf course also just 10 minutes from your door.
 Victoria Park Golf Course is open 7-days a week and has an 18-hole USGA rated par 65 course, driving range and putt putt for those looking to entertain budding young PGA champions.

-We are quietly proud that our city plays host to a world class arts facility in the form of Queensland Art Gallery and Gallery of Modern Art (QAGOMA).
-The combined power of these two institutions offer compelling globally significant collections for all art tastes as well as an ever-changing exhibition, event and cinema schedule.
-The galleries also includes a permanent James Turrell installation and ever evolving exhibitions featuring the world’s leading contemporary artists from Yayoi Kusama, Olafur Eliasson and Ai Weiwei to designers Valentino and Junya Watanabe.
+We are quietly proud that our city plays host to a world-class arts facility in the form of Queensland Art Gallery and Gallery of Modern Art (QAGOMA).
+The combined power of these two institutions offers compelling globally significant collections for all art tastes as well as an ever-changing exhibition, event and cinema schedule.
+The galleries also include a permanent James Turrell installation and ever-evolving exhibitions featuring the world’s leading contemporary artists from Yayoi Kusama, Olafur Eliasson and Ai Weiwei to designers Valentino and Junya Watanabe.
 All comfortably taking up space alongside an impressive array of local and world-renowned indigenous artists.
 This is one not to miss.

 Where Brisbane lets its hair down